AI vs. Human Translators: Who Understands Your Message Best?

 Augmented Translation Workflow

-- AI Pre-translation: Drafts quick translations.
+- AI pre-translation: Draft quick translations.

-- Human Post-editing: Experts refine and contextualize content.
+- Human post-editing: Experts refine and contextualize content.

 Conclusion: Choosing the Right Translation Partner